Sean Pert, PhD, PGCert (UoL), PGDip, PGCert HE (UoM), BSc(Hons), CertMRCSLT, Member of BAGIS & WPATH, SFHEA; HCPC Registered.

 Employment and consultancy

-• I am seconded two days a week as a Consultant Speech and Language Therapist for the Indigo Gender Service in Greater Manchester.
+• Consultant Speech and Language Therapist for the Indigo Gender Service in Greater Manchester.

 Clinical Experience

-I have over 27 years' experience as a speech and language therapist, having worked in the NHS for almost 20 years and in Higher Education for over eight years.
-I have worked as a specialist speech and language therapist, service manager and student co-ordinator.
+I have almost three decades of experience as a speech and language therapist (1995 to present), having worked in the NHS for almost 20 years and in Higher Education since 2014.
+I have worked as a highly specialist speech and language therapist, Principal SLT / service manager and student co-ordinator.
 Clinically I have worked with:

 • Trans and non-binary adults on voice and communication change